MaazAmjad/Urdu-threat-detection-FIRE2022/README.md

 The third column contains the truth label "1", "0", "2".
   a.
-The truth label "1" corresponds to the threat is given to an "individual".
+The truth label "1" corresponds to the threat is given to a "group".
   b.
-The truth label "0" corresponds to the threat is given to an "group".
+The truth label "0" corresponds to the threat is given to an "individual".
   c.
 The truth label "2" corresponds to the non-threatening tweet.

 ---